visit/citybreak-online-doc/_includes/tracking.md

 ---
 ### <a id="add_to_cart"></a> add_to_cart - This event signifies that a user has added their cart.
-Event fires on users action in the last step for the Dynamic Pakages and iTicket bookingFlow Cb online bookingflow.
+Event fires on users action in the last step for the Dynamic Pakages and iTicket bookingFlow.

 (Will be in prodution in the near future.
 Follow CB release notes)

 ```
 Example output